wbazant/markerAlignmentsPaper/paper.md

 Aligning reads to a reference of only some sequences from reference genomes keeps the reference size small, and can be an attractive way of taxonomic profiles.
 Appropriate treatment of alignments produced by sequenced material only accidentally similar to sequences by the reference, is a crucial requirement: if the incompleteness of the reference and potential for false positives is not taken into account, reported results can be absurd [@r2020use].

+Whole genome sequencing data plays an increasingly larger role in our open science resource, MicrobiomeDB [@oliveira2018microbiomedb], and we were interested in mining it for the presence of eukaryotes.
+Our data comes from relatively well-studied environments like the human body, but the sequencing depth from study to study, and grows at a rate that precludes individual analysis of samples - as of 2 Dec 2021, there are 5113 samples with WGS data available.
+Our goals were an analysis which limits false positives, does not miss any large signals, and produces good guesses for weaker signals.

 A recent method aimed at solving this problem is EukDetect [@lind2021accurate], a tool based on read mapping which exploits the finding that using a specially prepared reference of sequences only typically present in eukaryotes can remove spuriously aligning bacterial reads.
 However, a possibility of an unknown eukaryote being present in the sample is not discussed in the original EukDetect publication.
-Only a small proportion of eukaryotic species has been named, let alone sequenced - the 1/23/2021 version of the EukDetect reference used in this publication contains sequences for 4023 taxa, and there are estimated a 2-3 million of just fungi [@hawksworth2017fungal].

-EukDetect's ability to reduce false positives in the results starts with the reference of markers provided with the tool, which spurious alignments of bacterial reads because of its construction: genes that are not present in bacteria, but are widely shared among eukaryotes.
+EukDetect's ability to reduce false positives in the results starts with the reference of markers provided with the tool, which limits spurious alignments of bacterial reads because of its construction: genes that are not present in bacteria, but are widely shared among eukaryotes.
 The tool also uses `bowtie2` [@langmead2012fast] which is a generally sensitive aligner, [@thankaswamy2017evaluation] and involves a number of filters on alignments.
-One filter which we will investigate at length in this publication is based on the reported MAPQ scores.
-In the SAM specification originating with `samtools` [@li2009sequence], which `bowtie2` follows, defines the MAPQ field in the context of short reads mapping to a mostly complete reference genome like the human genome, as an inverse logarithm of a probability estimate that the alignment is wrong: essentially, MAPQ is `bowtie2`'s measure of certainty about position of the alignment.
-EukDetect only keeps alignments where MAPQ >= 30.
+One filter which we will investigate at length in this publication is based on the reported MAPQ scores - EukDetect only keeps alignments where MAPQ >= 30.
 It is not the only tool which filters on MAPQ: MetaPhlAn [@segata2012metagenomic], a frequently used program for estimating taxonomic abundance also based on read mapping, also filters on MAPQ, with the default setting of MAPQ >= 5.

-Whole genome sequencing data plays an increasingly larger role in our open science resource, MicrobiomeDB [@oliveira2018microbiomedb], and we were interested in mining it for the presence of eukaryotes.
-Our data comes from relatively well-studied environments like the human body, but the sequencing depth from study to study, and grows at a rate that precludes individual analysis of samples - as of 2 Dec 2021, there are 5113 samples with WGS data available.
-Our goals were an analysis which limits false positives, does not miss any large signals, and produces good guesses for weaker signals.
-EukDetect served us as a starting point as a tool based on read mapping that promised high sensitivity, and we wanted to understand how it reports various kinds of signals.
+EukDetect's reference of marker genes consists of Eukaryote-specific BUSCOs from OrthoDB [@kriventseva2019orthodb].
+Formally, it is treated by `bowtie2` as if each marker was a contig in a reference genome, but we have found it helpful to think of the markers as orientation points in the space of sequences.
+A read in a sequenced environmental sample need not come from one of the points in the reference to align to its sequence.
+Only a small proportion of eukaryotic species has been named, let alone sequenced - the 1/23/2021 version of the EukDetect reference used in this publication contains sequences for 4023 taxa, and there are estimated a 2-3 million of just fungi [@hawksworth2017fungal].
+Still, we can tell where the read is from when its source is near a known point - since naturally occuring proteins form isolated clusters of varying size and in-cluster similarity [@smith1970natural], this is not unlikely.
+One property of alignments which relates to distance in the sequence space is match identity, calculated as a fraction of bases that agree between the aligned read and the sequence it aligns to.

+The MAPQ values of alignments lack a similar geometric interpretation: the SAM specification [@li2009sequence], which `bowtie2` follows, defines MAPQ as an inverse logarithm of a probability that the alignment is wrong, but this is an estimate in the context of mapping reads to a reference genome like the human genome.
+Aligners differ in how they calculate it [@qcfail2016mapq]: `bowtie2` estimates it using the score it gives to the alignment, score of the next best alignment, and the read's quality scores [@urban2014how].
+When reporting more alignments than the best one for each read, `bowtie2` describes the MAPQ scores it reports as not meaningful.

 In our evaluation of the tool, we discovered that filtering on MAPQ has fairly complex effects.
 We would like to share our understanding of what it does, and a MicrobiomeDB workflow based on EukDetect's reference of marker genes that we have settled on.

 \newpage